 The wildlife garden at Leaplish Waterside Park is open all year round and comprises a raised pond and butterfly shaped bed, a bog and drought garden and a nest box demonstration area.
 Adders, butterflies, stoats and amphibiants inhabit the garden.
 Nearby, the Kielder Water Birds of Prey Centre is open all year round except Christmas Day.

 Kielder Castle Visitor Centre has the red squirrel room and the red squirrel hide is nearby.

-Our ospreys have returned again for 2014 and visitors are able to enjoy unique views of the birds at Kielder Castle and Leaplish Waterside Park, thanks to special cameras we have on the nests.
+Our ospreys have returned again and visitors are able to enjoy unique views of the birds at Kielder Castle and Leaplish Waterside Park, thanks to special cameras we have on the nests.

 You can support the Osprey Watch online.